seng438-winter-2024/seng438-a2-FayzanT/seng438-a2-Group17.md

 ### Test Calculate Row Total:
  Methods: calculateRowTotal()
- <br>Description: Verifies that the calculateRowTotal method accurately computes the sum of values within a specified row using a mocked Values2D object.
+ <br>Description: Checks that calculateRowTotal method computes the correct sum for a specified row using a mocked Values2D object.

 ### Test Create Number Array:
  Methods: createNumberArray()
- <br>Description: Ensures that the createNumberArray method correctly transforms an array of double primitives into an array of Number objects.
+ <br>Description: Gurantees that the createNumberArray method transforms an array of doubles into Number objects accurately.

 ### Test Get Cumulative Percentages:
  Methods: getCumulativePercentages()
- <br>Description: Tests the getCumulativePercentages method to confirm it accurately calculates the cumulative percentages of values in a KeyedValues dataset.
+ <br>Description: Tests the getCumulativePercentages method to ensure it correctly calculates the cumulative percentages of values from a KeyedValues dataset.

 ### Test Create Number Array2D with Valid Input:
  Methods: createNumberArray2D()
- <br>Description: Assesses if the createNumberArray2D method can accurately convert a 2D array of double primitives into a 2D array of Number objects.
+ <br>Description: Evalutes that the createNumberArray2D method can precisely convert a 2D array of doubles into a 2D array of Number objects.

+ ### Test InvalidParameterException is throwin with Invalid Input:
+ Methods: createNumberArray2D(), getCumulativePercentages(), createNumberArray (), calculateRowTotal (), calculateColumnTotal ()
+ <br>Description: Makes sure that these methods throw the exception within their documentation.

-These test cases are designed to cover key functionalities within the DataUtilities class, ensuring comprehensive testing across a variety of input conditions.
-Through meticulous validation of method outputs and behaviors, these tests aim to identify potential issues or regressions within the DataUtilities implementations used in the JFreeChart library.
+These test cases are designed to cover the main functionalities within the DataUtilities class, ensuring in-depth testing across a variety of input conditions.